Forging industry seeks ban on steel, iron ore exports | Business

 Forging industry seeks ban on steel, iron ore exports

-The initial increase was impossible to sustain, and the further hike in prices will prove to be disastrous, the Association of Indian Forging Industry (AIFI) said in a release.
-As much as 80 percent of the Rs 34,000 crore domestic forging industry comes from the automobile industry.
+The initial increase was impossible to sustain, and the further hike in prices will prove to be disastrous, Association of Indian Forging Industry (AIFI) said in a release.
+As much as 80 per cent of the Rs 34,000 crore domestic forging industry comes from the automobile industry.

-''Steel prices have increased by 25 to 30 percent in the last three months, putting the forging industry at serious risk, particularly when we are still recovering from COVID-inflicted business losses and the resultant pressure on cash flow, and cash reserves,'' AIFI President Vikas Bajaj said.
-Steel typically constitutes 60 to 65 percent of the ex-factory value of forgings.
+''Steel prices have increased by 25 to 30 per cent per cent in the last three months, putting the forging industry at serious risk, particularly when we are still recovering from COVID-inflicted business losses and the resultant pressure on cash flow, and cash reserves,'' AIFI President Vikas Bajaj said.
+Steel typically constitutes 60 to 65 per cent of the ex-factory value of forgings.

 ''The industry is still going through a very difficult time and is not in a position to absorb losses.
 I believe that rising demand for steel, low steel production for the domestic market due to increased steel exports are the prime reasons for price hikes. ''The Forging Association requests the government to consider a ban on steel and iron ore exports so that demand for steel within the country can be met in a cost/price-effective manner,'' he said.